Attention on flow control: transformer-based reinforcement learning for lift regulation in highly disturbed flows: Methodology

 The first term serves as a baseline reward at each time step, ensuring that the maximum reward under an ideal control strategy is $1$, facilitating stable learning.
 The second term in \eqref{eq:reward} penalizes the deviation of the lift coefficient $C_L$ from the reference lift $C_{L_{\text{ref}}}$, with the denominator $C_{L_{\text{scale}}}$ included to scale this term to an appropriate weight in the overall reward; a quadratic form is chosen to amplify large deviation compared to a linear penalty, and this choice is confirmed from empirical observations that it significantly improves the learning performance, likely due to a smoother gradient behavior during the policy optimization.
 The third term penalizes temporal changes of the control input, encouraging a smoother control process and avoiding an unrealistically aggressive actuation; the scale factor $\ddot{\alpha}_{\text{scale}}$ modifies its relative importance in the total reward.
 The final term imposes a large penalty on episodes that truncate prematurely due to exceeding the feasible range of pitching angle, i.e. $|\alpha|>\pi/4$.
 The reference lift in this study is set to zero, $C_{L_{\text{ref}}}=0$, and based on experience, we set $C_{L_{\text{scale}}}=0.3$ and $\ddot{\alpha}_{\text{scale}}=10$ throughout the study.

 Before we complete this description of the methodology, we described one more technique that we use in this paper to accelerate the training.
 Finding a good expert policy from which to initiate training is often nontrivial.
-Therefore, we also propose a strategy of transfer learning \citep{bozinovski2020}.
-As depicted in Figure~\ref{fig:transfer_learning}, the RL agent is first trained in a single-gust environment (the source task), and once it acquires sufficient knowledge, the learned policy and value networks are transferred to a multi-gust environment (the target task), thereby accelerating learning and reducing training cost.
-This approach facilitates the application of RL to environments in which training is more expensive: by first training a RL agent in a relatively easy or simplified environment, we obtain a well-informed initialization that serves as a warm start in the subsequent RL training in a more complex environment, and thus the overall training cost may be reduced.
+Therefore, we leverage task-level transfer learning \cite{bozinovski2020} as another strategy when the expert data for the pretraining is not available.
+Transfer learning has been successfully applied to fluid dynamics problems recently \cite{Wang20222,YAN2025}.
+As depicted in Fig. \ref{fig:transfer_learning}, the RL agent is first trained in a single-gust environment (the source task), and once it acquires sufficient knowledge, the learned policy and value networks are transferred to a multi-gust environment (the target task), thereby accelerating learning and reducing training cost.
+This approach facilitates the application of RL to environments in which training is even more expensive: by first training a RL agent in a relatively easy or simplified environment, we obtain a well-informed initialization that serves as a warm start in the subsequent RL training in a more complex environment, and thus the overall training cost may be reduced.